Copper76/GameEngine/README.md

 - [X] Get Logging working with spdlog
 - [X] Integrate GLFW into the ECS.
 The GLFW now works under render component, which stores all the information required for rendering.
 - [X] Create a entity component system structure, a simple ECS is created in the ECS folder.
 - [X] Continue with the Cherno series on Hazel to further develop the renderer.
 The 2D renderer now supports batch rendering, subtexture
+- [X] Added a preliminary editor, which can display entities in the scene in hierarchy, as well as modifying components

 ## TODO
 - [ ] Create the snake game with the game engine after its completion